-For Amazon, Bigcommerce, eBay, ekmPowershop and Magento 1 channels, this is done via API directly to the marketplace.
+For Amazon, Bigcommerce, eBay, ekmPowershop, Magento 1 and Shopify API channels, this is done via API directly to the marketplace.

 All other channel types import via CSV and cannot directly upload stock levels back to the site.
 However Tradebox can produce a CSV containing the online SKU and stock quantity and publish this to a specified folder on your PC or upload it to an FTP, thereby achieving the same goal, so long as your webstore or marketplace can import stock levels from CSV.
 See our guide to the CSV stock upload file.

 The rest of the settings described below apply to both CSV and direct uploads.

 Manual vs Automated Uploads

 To turn on uploads for any channel, double click on the required sales channel in the Channels screen and tick the Upload Stock Levels box, then click Save.
 Alternatively, right-click any channel in the channel list to turn upload on or off.

 Note - Opening a channel for editing will temporarily deactivate the channel; this ceases all its activity so that, for instance you don't get half a download with one setting and the other half with another.
 On saving and closing a sales channel, it'll automatically reactivate for download but not for upload.

 - Upload must be ticked against the channel in the Channels list